 Over half of all working Americans, including those who make between $50,000 and $100,000 a year, live paycheck to paycheck.

-If you need a couple of extra hundred dollars before you get paid and are thinking about taking out a cash advance, here are 10 of the best apps right now.
+If you need a couple of extra hundred dollars before getting paid and are thinking about taking out a cash advance, we have you covered.

 With millions of people struggling to keep up with their bills, going into debt isn’t exactly uncommon.
 That’s why many people consider short-term options like installment or payday loans to keep afloat financially.

 But as technology continues to evolve and many financial services become digital, these high-interest, short-term loans aren’t the only solution to financial hardship.
 Instead, cash advance apps serve as a temporary, immediate financial solution for those who need a little extra help keeping up with the bills.

-If you’ve found yourself in a tight spot financially, here are some of your best options right now.
+If you’ve found yourself in a tight spot financially, these are some of your best options right now: